 St. Charles Community College has partnered with Cisco Systems to train IT professionals – teaching students the skills necessary to program routers and switches and to design, implement and troubleshoot enterprise networks.
 You'll learn the fundamentals of networking, routing and switching in our state-of-the-art lab by working on real equipment.
-The Academy prepares you for industry certifications such as CCNA (Cisco Certified Network Associate), CCNP (Cisco Certified Network Professional) and the CCNA specialties of Security, Voice and Wireless.
+The Academy prepares you for industry certifications such as CCENT (Cisco Certified Entry Network Technician), CCNA Routing & Switching (Cisco Certified Network Associate), CCNP (Cisco Certified Network Professional) and the CCNA specialties of Security, Voice and Wireless.

 The online curriculum is coupled with extensive hands-on experience with routers and switches in our lab.
-Preview a sample of the online curriculum here.
+You may learn more about the Cisco Networking Academy at www.netacad.com.

-Cisco divides CCNA training into either eight-week or 16-week sessions.
+Cisco divides CCNA training into eight-week sessions.
 Each session is another class.
-You will complete two eight-week classes within a regular college semester or one 16-week session within a regular college semester.
-There are four classes in the CCNA program consisting of CCNA1 thru CCNA4.
+You will complete two eight-week classes within a regular college semester.
+There are four classes in the CCNA program consisting of CCNA1 through CCNA4.

 CCNP training consists of three classes.
 You must complete CCNA training or hold a current CCNA certification to take CCNP classes.
 CCNP1 (ROUTE) and CCNP2 (SWITCH) may be taken in either order.
 You must complete both ROUTE and SWITCH before taking CCNP3 (TSHOOT).